niyasmuhammed12/Freeswitch/README.md

 ```

 **B) ESL Script (`esl_call_logger.py`)**
-*This is the Python code you requested.
-See the separate code block below this README.*
+ *.See the separate code block below this README.*

 ### Step 3: Create Docker Files

 **A) Dockerfile (`Dockerfile`)**
-*This is the `Dockerfile` we developed previously, updated to copy your new configuration files.*
+*This is the `Dockerfile` , updated to copy configuration files.*

 ```dockerfile
 # Stage 1: The Builder